Updated on January 13, 2019

 There are some requirements for 3D printing material as well.
-It must withstand hot temperatures of inside of a car, button must also keep its shape in elevated temperatures.
+It must withstand hot temperatures of inside of a car, 3D printed button must also keep its shape in elevated temperatures.
 It should not deform or deteriorate in any way.
 For this case, we will use custom made snow white AmeraLabs material and SLA laser-based 3D printer.

 Positioning step for this object is a lot trickier than it seems.
 Firstly, based on our defined requirements, we must preserve extremely smooth surface of the front side.
 Therefore, we have to orient this button in such a way, that smooth front side would be without supports.
 Secondly, it is mandatory to produce functional back-side as precisely as possible.
-At this moment we must plan placement of the supports on the back of the button to properly support key functional elements.
+At this moment we must plan placement of the supports on the back of the 3D printed button to properly support key functional elements.
 It also has to survive support removal phase after 3D printing without suffering any damage.
 We are pretty sure that there are many potential orientations that would work, but we will discuss the one we have used to produce perfect results.

 We also turned the part 15° around X axis.
 This will help to reduce the number of supports for the bottom edge of the button.
 With this delicate turn and reduced slope angle transition at the bottom of cross-sectional area of layers will be way smoother.
 You always want to have this kind of transition as smooth as possible.
 If you wish to read more about potential issues related to sudden changes within layers, see our previous article.
 See final orientation that is ready for supports below.